From Zero to Federation in 5 Steps using Cosmo

 Project setup

-You can clone the example project which has all the reference code that you need.
-It consists of 2 subgraphs namely posts and users, a Router, and the CI/CD configuration with GitHub actions.
-You can find it here: https://github.com/wundergraph/cosmo-demo
+You can clone the example project, which includes all the reference code you need.
+It features two subgraphs (Posts and Users), a Router, and a CI/CD setup with GitHub Actions.

 Install the Cosmo CLI tool